 There are a lot of studies that detail the effects of employing learned optimism or a more positive way of thinking (here, here, or here for starters) and the results are striking: better health, less stress, a stronger immune system, more gratitude, and these people would say they are happy.
 They may even live longer.

-So, like they say in Monty Python, “Always look on the bright side of life.”
+So, as they say in Monty Python, “Always look on the bright side of life.”
 The bright side.
-Yes, there is and always will be a dark side of life *Darth Vader breathing* You can and will look in on the dark stuff occasionally, but if you can remember that there is always an unlimited amount of hope and that you can keep it in your heart, you’ll be okay.
+Yes, there is and always will be a dark side of life (cue Darth Vader breathing).
+You can and will look in on the dark stuff occasionally, but if you can remember that there’s always an unlimited amount of hope and that you can keep it in your heart, you’ll be okay.

 Life is full of ups and downs, good and bad, tragic and inspiring, amazing and devastating- but you get to decide were your mind goes, and you can choose your mood.

-Life’s too short to spend it in the dark.
+Life’s too short to spend in the dark.